hanbinJoel/ai-hackerthon/README.md

 `.env` file.
 After logging in, open the home page (`/`) to summarize your unread emails and calendar events together.

+### Slack Summarizer Setup

+To summarize unread Slack messages, create a Slack app and generate a bot token.
+The token must include the following scopes:

+- `search:read`
+- `channels:history`
+- `groups:history`
+- `im:history`
+- `mpim:history`

+Set this token as the `SLACK_BOT_TOKEN` environment variable before running the server.
+If these scopes are missing, the API will respond with a `missing_scope` error.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.